 |I don't have a drug problem.||

-'Okay, so right now you feel your AOD use is not a problem.
+'Okay, so right now you feel your alcohol and other drugs use is not a problem.
 Tell me a bit about what it does look like?'

 'What would make you feel like it had become a problem?
 How would you know?'